openmpf/openmpf-components/python/AzureTranslation/README.md

   That model can use up to ~3.5 GB of GPU memory.

-  Please note, to fully enable this option, you must also rebuild the Docker container with the following change: Within the Dockerfile, set `ARG BUILD_MODE=gpu`.
+  Please note, to fully enable this option, you must also rebuild the Docker container with the following change: Within the Dockerfile, set `ARG BUILD_TYPE=gpu`.
   Otherwise, PyTorch will be installed without cuda support and component will always default to CPU processing.